 In our model, the renormalizable operators $T_{i}F_{j}F_{k}$ are forbidden because they transform nontrivially under the $U(1)$ symmetry and thus, the proton stability at dimension 4 is guaranteed.
-Moreover, the $d=4$ operators that may arise from the coupling with the flavon fields present in the model are also prevented by the $U(1)$ symmetry as can be checked easily from the field assignments in Tables (\ref{t1}-\ref{t3}).
+Moreover, the $d=4$ operators that may arise from the coupling with the flavon fields present in the model are also prevented by the $U(1)$ symmetry as can be checked easily from the field assignments in tables (\ref{t1}-\ref{t3}).
 For the $d=5$ operators, recall first that the usual tree-level Yukawa couplings of the first and second generations are prevented by the $U(1)$ symmetry, and thus the usual operators $T_{i}T_{j}T_{k}F_{l}$ are absent in our model.
-On the other hand, since the quark and charged lepton masses are generated from effective operators that involve flavon fields---see Eqs. ( \ref{wu}) and (\ref{wd})---proton decay can arise from higher dimension-7 and dimension-8 operators of the form
+On the other hand, since the masses of quarks and charged leptons are generated from the effective operators in eqs. (\ref{wu}) and (\ref{wd}) that involve flavon fields, the operator $TTTF$ inducing proton decay can arise -- after integrating out the color-triplet Higgs with GUT-scale mass $M_{T}$ -- from higher dimension-7 and dimension-8 operators of the form

-where $M_{T}$ denotes the mass of the colored Higgs triplet, M stands for the cutoff scale $\Lambda$ or the VEV of the adjoint Higgs, $n=0,1$ and $f_{i}$ stands for the flavon fields\ $\xi _{i=1,...,5}$, $ \phi $, $\varphi $, $\Phi $, and $\Omega $.
-As an illustration, after inegrating out the colored Higgs triplet from the first operator of Eq. ( \ref{wu}) and the last operator of Eq. (\ref{wd}), we obtain the dimension-7 operator
+where $M$ stands for the cutoff scale $\Lambda $ or the VEV of the adjoint Higgs, $n=0,1$ and $f_{i}$ stands for the flavon fields $\xi _{i=1,...,5}$, $\phi $, $\varphi $, $\Phi $, and $\Omega $.
+It is clear that these higher dimensional operators are consistent with the messenger content given in appendix A considering that they are derived from the effective operators in eqs. (\ref{wu}) and (\ref{wd}) which are themselves obtained after integrating out a set of messenger fields required to make the model renormalizable.
+As an illustration, after integrating out the messenger fields $Y_{1}$ and $\overline{Y}_{1}$ from the renormalizable superpotential $W_{up}^{Ren}\supset H_{5}T_{1}Y_{1}+ \overline{Y}_{1}T_{1}\xi _{1}$ (see appendix A for the complete superpotential), we obtain the first operator in eq. (\ref{wu}) given by $(1/\Lambda )T_{1}T_{1}H_{5}\xi _{1}$.
+Then, after integrating out the colored Higgs triplet from this resulting operator and the last operator in eq. (\ref{wd}), we obtain the dimension-7 operator